Mary-Dulany James

-Early life, education, career
+Early life and education

 James was born in Baltimore, Maryland, to father William S. James, then a state senator for Harford County, and mother Margaret James, a homemaker.
 She grew up and still lives on her family's farm in Harford County, and attended Havre De Grace High School and the University of Maryland, College Park where she earned a B.S. in psychology with honors in 1981.
 James attended the University of Maryland School of Law, earning a Juris Doctor degree with honors in 1986.
 While studying for the bar exam, she clerked for Judge Edward Skottowe Northrop in the U.S. District Court for the District of Maryland.
 She was admitted to Maryland Bar in 1986.
 She worked for law firms in Baltimore, then set up her own practice in Harford County where she lived.

+Political career

+Maryland House of Delegates

 James ran for the Maryland House of Delegates in 1998, seeking to replace one of two outgoing state delegates in District 34 (Mary Louise Preis and Nancy Jacobs, both of whom ran for state senate).
 She won the Democratic primary with 22 percent of the vote, and later won the general election on November 3, 1998, with 18 percent of the vote.

-Political career

-Maryland House of Delegates

-James was elected to the House of Delegates on November 3, 1998, representing District 34 (Harford County).
-James was re-elected to the newly redistricted District 34A (Harford and Cecil counties) in November 5, 2002, and was subsequently re-elected in 2006, and 2010.
+James was re-elected to the newly redistricted District 34A (Harford and Cecil counties) in 2002, and was subsequently re-elected in 2006, and 2010.